tyreelab/academic-kickstart/content/genealogy_research/profiles/katrenabardsley1905.md

 [^10]: Speight - Bardsley Wedding.
 Otago Daily Times Report - https://paperspast.natlib.govt.nz/newspapers/ODT19300314.2.137 ; Otago Daily Times, Issue 20975, 14 March 1930, Page 16 ; Papers Past, the National Library of New Zealand

 ### 1932
 January 1932 brought with it a family wedding!
-Hughie and Katrena were in attendance at the wedding of Hughie's older brother, Allen Francis Speight, to Miss Dorothy Frances Napier.[^11] The wedding was held at St. Augustine's Church in Waimate, where Dorothy was from: her parents were Mr and Mrs W. D. Napier of "Te Kiteroa" Waimate.[^12]
+Hughie and Katrena were in attendance at the wedding of Hughie's older brother, Allan Francis Speight, to Miss Dorothy Frances Napier.[^11] The wedding was held at St. Augustine's Church in Waimate, where Dorothy was from: her parents were Mr and Mrs W. D. Napier of "Te Kiteroa" Waimate.[^12]
 {{< figure library="true" src="Speight-Napier-Wedding.jpg" title="Speight - Napier Wedding.
 Press Report" lightbox="true" >}}
 [^11]: Hugh's brother Allan's marriage record can be ordered from [BDM Historical Records](https://www.bdmhistoricalrecords.dia.govt.nz/search) - marriage registration # 1932/2943.
 [^12]: Newspaper coverage of the Speight-Napier wedding - https://paperspast.natlib.govt.nz/newspapers/CHP19320121.2.5 ; Press, Volume LXVIII, Issue 20450, 21 January 1932, Page 2 ; Papers Past, the National Library of New Zealand.  https://paperspast.natlib.govt.nz/newspapers/ODT19320122.2.102.1 ; Otago Daily Times, Issue 21549, 22 January 1932, Page 13 ; Papers Past, the National Library of New Zealand. https://paperspast.natlib.govt.nz/newspapers/ESD19320123.2.124.5 ; Evening Star, Issue 21008, 23 January 1932, Page 22 ; Papers Past, the National Library of New Zealand

 Toward the end of March, 1932, Hughie and Katrena had Katrena's parents, William and Lucy - who had just returned from an extended tour abroad, to stay at their Sheen Street home aka "The Summit".[^13] At this point, Katrena would have been nearing the end of the first trimester of her pregnancy with her first child.
 {{< figure library="true" src="Bardsley's-visit-Dunedin-1932.jpg" title="Katrena's Parents come to stay.
 Otago Daily Times Report" lightbox="true" >}}

 [^13]: Katrena's Parents come to stay.
 Otago Daily Times Report & Evening Star Report - https://paperspast.natlib.govt.nz/newspapers/ODT19320322.2.119 ; Otago Daily Times, Issue 21600, 22 March 1932, Page 14 ; Papers Past, the National Library of New Zealand. https://paperspast.natlib.govt.nz/newspapers/ESD19320323.2.112.1 ; Evening Star, Issue 21059, 23 March 1932, Page 15 ; Papers Past, the National Library of New Zealand